English football clubs in international competitions: Heysel ban

 English teams have participated in UEFA competitions every year except for 1955–56 and the years between 1985 and 1990, when in the aftermath of the Heysel Stadium disaster all English clubs were banned from Europe by UEFA; Liverpool, who had been playing at the Heysel Stadium against Italian side Juventus, were banned for six years, until 1991.

 Intercontinental competitions

 English clubs made a total of six appearances in the single-tie Intercontinental Cup organized by UEFA and CONMEBOL, winning only one of them, and withdrew a further three times.
 Despite its international status of the Club World Championship, English teams did not take the competition seriously enough.
 English clubs have won the FIFA-organized Club World Cup five times, the second-most behind only Spain, with eight.

+Upton Park represented Great Britain in the football tournament at the 1900 Summer Olympics, which at that time was organized solely by the International Olympic Committee, and won the gold medal.

 Other competitions

 Prior to the establishment of official UEFA competitions in the 1950s, England had been pioneers in early continental football, organizing the Sir Thomas Lipton Trophy, which was won by West Auckland when they defeated Juventus in 1909.
 In 1969, due to the non-top-flight Swindon Town winning the Football League Cup, the Anglo-Italian League Cup was created to allow alternative European football outside UEFA regulations.
 It continued off-and-on until 1976.